Xi’an Jiaotong-Liverpool University Converts to Online Campus in Days with Mediasite During Coronavirus Outbreak

 Norregaard continued: “Nearly all 14,000 students began studying last week when the semester was scheduled to start, and preliminary usage data is unprecedented.
 Mediasite is committed to helping institutions like XJTLU modify, scale up or pivot their use of academic video to meet new communication needs during this public health emergency.
 Our thoughts go out to all those affected by the situation.”

-Learn how Mediasite’s professional services can help at www.mediasite.com/services and in this webinar, Optimize Your Coronavirus Plan with Mediasite, at 12:30 pm Central today, March 6.
+Learn how Mediasite’s professional services can help at www.mediasite.com/services and in this webinar, Optimize Your Coronavirus Plan with Mediasite.
 Also, read XJTLU’s press release, Coronavirus Crisis Triggers Huge Growth in Online Learning.

 Trusted by more than 1,700 colleges and universities, the patented Mediasite webcasting and video content management system quickly and cost-effectively automates the capture, management, delivery and search of live and on-demand videos for campus events, lecture capture and flipped learning.